rmaskey1/Complex-Matrix-Calculator/A3/README.md

             ]<br />
             Finished child 10785 pid of parent 10766<br />
             Exited with exitcode = 0<br />
-    * If the program is killed at any point, an .err file saying "Killed with signal 15" will be printed to the .err file for the killed process.
+    * If the program is killed at any point, an .err file saying "Killed with signal 15" will be printed to the .err file for the killed process
     * It will look similar to this:<br />
         **$ cat 10785.err<br />**
         **Killed with signal 15**